-OLAQ is a charitable organization consisting of 40 standard and seven associate members.
+OLAQ is a charitable organization consisting of 40 standard and eleven associate members.

 40 members and, in 2004, we decided to become a more organized guild.
-We elected officers, assigned
+We elected officers, assigned committees and focused

 In 2006, we were granted 501(c)(3) status.

-our knowledge of the craft.
+knowledge of the craft.
 All of us own (or co-own) a longarm machine.
-Our members range from hobbyists to
+Our members range from hobbyists to professional quilters

 and many are teachers, authors and quilt business owners.
 We raise money through fund raising efforts to provide educational

 opportunities to our members, provide grants to quilters in the community to attend an annual quilting seminar and to sponsor

 machine quilting categories in Ohio quilt shows.

 The quilts made by our members encompass everything from traditional to contemporary and are in every size imaginable.
 Click on